 So don’t let anyone make you feel ‘less-than’ just because you’re not academically inclined or cannot fulfil your parents’ unfulfilled aspirations.
 You may be destined to be the next Picasso and to add to the beauty of all our lives.

-I’ll end this with a brilliant quote from the late Steve Jobs:
+I’ll end this with a brilliant quote by Rob Siltanen, that was made famous by Steve Jobs and Apple:

 “Here’s to the crazy ones, the misfits, the rebels, the troublemakers, the round pegs in the square holes… the ones who see things differently — they’re not fond of rules… You can quote them, disagree with them, glorify or vilify them, but the only thing you can’t do is ignore them because they change things… they push the human race forward, and while some may see them as the crazy ones, we see genius, because the ones who are crazy enough to think that they can change the world, are the ones who do.”